 George is now living out his final day.
 He has decided to kill himself and this is freeing for him.
 He is kind to the cleaner, and this is the first time we know he is a good person.
 He is not dismissive of cleaners or looks down on anyone.
 Despite being elite and well educated.
 He is not a snob.

 Slow tracking shot on his way to work, playing finger guns with his neighbours kids.
 I love this shot.

 Strings are lilting has a feel like its serenading his last day.
-The child at the bank brings the first real colour.
+The score by The child at the bank brings the first real colour.
 In a baby blue dress holding a scorpion.

 But everything since and even after has a muddy brown colour.
 The panelled desks at the bank then the gun range, earthy tones, the car interiors chocolate leather seats.

 The scene where he meets the guy in the white t shirt.
 When he meets others that lighten George’s world there is colour.
 The pink fog, the red coca cola fridge.
 George is now enjoying his last day, he has an unfiltered honesty and freedom about him.

 Some of the flashbacks are now in colour, which is good, too much black and white would be too on the nose and fatiguing.
 The suit preparation is great, lying the suit out, tie in a Windsor knot the note says,

 We see a new suit when he visits Charlie at night gold buttons on his jacket.
 He is going to elegant with Charlie, her place is elegant and rich, but she like him is broken, and hanging on by a thread.

 There is a subtext of nihilism through all the characters not just George, set on the backdrop of the Cuban missile crisis, everyone has this last day on earth vibe.